effektif/user-docs/docs/chapters/data-types.rst

 .. _type-id:

-Id type
+ID type
 ```````

-The id type is a special kind of string.
+The ID type is a special kind of string.
-These ids have as a purpose to identify objects and they are always created by Effektif and they have no meaning.
+These IDs have as a purpose to identify objects and they are always created by Effektif and they have no meaning.
-An example of an id string is ``53fae958036471cea136ea83``
+An example of an ID string is ``53fae958036471cea136ea83``

 .. _type-object: